 What Can Improve

 This cordless clipper is fun to use for fading.
-It gives room for easy blending.
+The Sminiker gives room for easy blending.
 The battery life is amazing and can last for close to 6 hours.
 Although the brand isn’t very popular, it has made a dependable clipper.